coattosintentico/calendar_assistant/README.md

 Runs completely in terminal.

 Made by Manuel Sánchez based on [the tutorials by Tech with Tim](https://www.youtube.com/playlist?list=PLzMcBGfZo4-mBungzp4GO4fswxO8wTEFx).
+I gladly thank you him for taking the time in teaching others what he already knows.